History of Mongolia in Timeline

 In 1928, Khorloogiin Choibalsan rose to power in Mongolia.

-1930: Soviet Union Stops Buryat Migration
+1930: Soviet Union stopped Buryat migration

-1931: Japanese Invasion of Manchuria
+1931: Japanese invasion of Manchuria

-1937: Start of Stalinist Purges
+1937: Start of Stalinist purges

-1938: Disassembly of the Temple of Maitreya
+1938: Disassembly of Temple of Maitreya

 In 1938, the temple of Maitreya, an example of Tibeto-Mongolian architecture, was disassembled.